Rangers F.C. signing policy: 1990s onwards

 Following Mo Johnston, the club did not make another major Scottish Catholic signing until Neil McCann in 1998, although the end of limitations on the number of foreign players in that period led to far fewer native players being signed in general.
 In that same year, Rangers lifted a ban on players making the sign of the cross at the behest of Gabriel Amato but warned them not to do it in front of supporters.
 Gennaro Gattuso, an Italian Catholic who played for Rangers in the 1997–98 season, alleged that his teammates ordered him to take off his crucifix necklace.
 In 1998, fellow Italian Lorenzo Amoruso became the first Catholic captain of Rangers, and Bob Brannan became the first club director who was a Catholic.
 In 2002, defender Fernando Ricksen said that Rangers' Catholic players had to hide their religion because of sectarianism at the club.
 He stated that he had been receiving sectarian phone calls, and "If you're Catholic and you play for Rangers, then you are a Protestant.
 If you play for the Protestant people, you don't play for the Catholic people."

 In 2006, Rangers appointed their first Catholic manager, Paul Le Guen, and in 2013 signed Jon Daly, a high-profile Irish Catholic player.

 Depictions in the media

 The policy was parodied in the BBC comedy Scotch and Wry in 1979, where the Rangers manager (played by Rikki Fulton) unwittingly agrees to sign a young Catholic player (Gerard Kelly), on the recommendation of a Rangers scout (Gregor Fisher).
 When the player says he had to leave a match early to attend mass, the manager tries to find excuses for voiding the contract to avoid breaking the policy.
-Although a parody, this sketch also demonstrated the damage Rangers were doing to themselves as a result of this policy as it narrowed the talent base available to the club.